Too often, when beginners plan their studio…

 Because while regular acoustic panels are great at absorbing mid-high range frequencies…

-They aren’t that good at handling the low-end…where recording studios experience the worst problems.
+They aren’t very good at handling the low-end…where recording studios experience the worst problems…

 What this also means is…bass traps can be one of the most difficult elements in your studio to get “just right“.